remcostoeten/Docki/README.md

 ## What it does

-- Scans your TypeScript files and lets you pick one
-- Generates JSDoc comments automatically with AI, or you can write them yourself
+- Indexes all `.ts` and `.tsx` files recursive from the directory you run it from
+- Shows all files, allows you to select by navigating via arrow or filtering via fuzzysearch.
+-Prompts for @description, or whatever you define via templates or let AI do the job
 - Includes several comment templates
 - Makes backups before changing anything
-- Works entirely offline (no cloud AI services)

 ## Installation